wabbajack-tools/discord_bot_tags/tags/permanent/general/verify_game_files.md

 6. Select Verify Integrity of Local Files
 7. Launch Wabbajack

-Type `/tags tag: update` for more information on the final step.
+Type `/tags tag: update_modlist` for more information on the final step.
 And no, you won’t lose your download progress for the Modlist.